mikeizbicki/cmc-csci143/week_11/README.md

 Used for:

 1. Adding an `ORDER BY` clause
-1. When other components need sorted data
+1. When downstream strategies need sorted data

 Two basic strategies: